 This section is one part of the covenant that unites the Friends churches of Oregon, Washington, and Idaho.
 This covenantal document is known as our “Faith and Practice,” and includes not only an outline of our governance, but our Doctrines, our Spiritual Queries, and our Witness Through Action as well.
-A complete version of our Faith and Practice is available as a PDF file with clickable links from the index and for cross-references.
+A complete version of our Faith and Practice is available as a PDF file.

 The denomination of Friends consists of yearly meetings with their constituent branches and delegate structures around the world.
 The bond of union is maintained by annual correspondence between them, by issuing and receiving the credentials of ministers, by granting and receiving certificates of membership, by joint participation in various ministries, and by occasional gatherings.
 Each yearly meeting is independent from others in the declaration of its doctrinal covenant and the transaction of its business.
 Cooperation has resulted in groupings of yearly meetings and shared statements of faith, as described in the “Historical Statement.”